-PAC welcomes the new HSC (Control of Data Processing) Act which received Royal Assent in April 2016.
+PAC has supported the work to develop regulations for the HSC (Control of Data Processing) Act 2016.

 6. Advisory Role

 PAC, in fulfilling its responsibilities as outlined in the recommendations provided by the Minister, has continued to advise on existing and new uses of personal information and to generally advise on confidentiality issues in HPSS.